common-workflow-language/cwl-v1.2/concepts.md

-A **workflow** is a process characterized by multiple subprocess steps, where step outputs are connected to the inputs of downstream steps to form a directed acylic graph, and independent steps may run concurrently.
+A **workflow** is a process characterized by multiple subprocess steps, where step outputs are connected to the inputs of downstream steps to form a directed acyclic graph, and independent steps may run concurrently.

 A **runtime environment** is the actual hardware and software environment when executing a command line tool.
 It includes, but is not limited to, the